 Tulip poplar, yellow poplar - Liriodendron tulipfera

-Identification: The tulip poplar is a fast-growing member of the magnolia family, easily identified by its 4-lobed leaves and large, tulip-shaped blooms opening in May and June.
+Identification: The tulip poplar is a fast-growing member of the magnolia family, easily identified by its four-lobed leaves and large, tulip-shaped blooms opening in May and June.
 Blooms are green, orange and yellow in color, and turn into cone-like seed clusters.
 Tulip tree foliage is deep green in summer, turning gold-yellow in autumn.
 Stems and blooms have a spicy, magnolia-like fragrance.
 Bark is gray and ridged.

 Height: 60-120 feet